Everything You Need to Know About Frontier Airlines Baggage Fees

 The trick to avoiding excess charges when traveling with Frontier is to make sure your carry-on falls within the airline's size and weight limits (24" high by 16" wide by 10" deep, and less than 35 pounds).
 If you're a frequent Frontier flyer, it's worth investing in a tape measure and scale, to avoid bringing an oversized or overweight bag fees.
 If you show up at the gate and your carry-on exceeds the aforementioned dimensions, you'll have to pay — again — to gate-check the bag (that's $60).

 It's the same story for checked bags.
 Frontier rewards those who plan ahead.
 If you add a checked bag to your itinerary when you're making a booking on Frontier's website, you'll pay just $25 (assuming it's under 50 pounds, and no more than 62 inches long).
 Once you get stuck paying for that same checked bag at the departure gate, the airline will charge you $60.
 And if you violate those size and weight limits, that's another $75 per offense (again, it's a good idea to measure and weigh your bag at home before you depart).

 What's the catch?

-To complicate things even more, Frontier’s baggage fees also vary by season.
-Certain times of year are designated “value season,” and can result in a slight $5 decrease in charges.
-It's wise to check the table of bag fees on Frontier’s website, which is broken down by time of year, before finalizing your travel plans.
+To complicate things even more, Frontier's baggage fees also vary by season.
+Certain times of year are designated "value season," and can result in a slight decrease in charges.
+It's wise to check the bag price checker on Frontier's website, which is broken down by individual flights, before finalizing your travel plans.